richarddahl/fastfoo/README.md

 A django app that allows users to create and consume custom queries throughout a django project

 #### To Explore:
-download the project and place in a python3.10 virtual environment. activate the environment
+download the project and place in a python3.11 virtual environment. activate the environment

 > pip install -r requirements.txt

-Configure foo.settings with the appropriate postgres database configuration

 > cd foo
 > python manage.py migrate
 > python manage.py createroledata
 > python manage.py createfoobardata

-Browse to localhost:8000/admin/

-login with email: admin__at__foobar.com, password: thisisabadtoken
+> python

-then go to localhost:8000/app/ to explore
+then go to localhost:8000/ to explore the zero knowledge UI and localhost:8000/api to explore the fastapi endpoints

 #### Todo
 A metric sh*tton, just getting started, look at the repo's issue tracker for further information.